 The pro bono work of private law firms is essential to close the justice gap and provides life-changing assistance to individuals, families, and communities.
 In addition to being some of the most rewarding work you will ever do, it also provides an opportunity for leadership, increased responsibility, and direct, front-line experience.
-We hope that you will choose a firm with a strong commitment to pro bono and make pro bono an important part of your practice.
+If you choose to join a private law firm when you enter the legal profession, we hope that you will choose a firm with a strong commitment to pro bono and make pro bono an important part of your practice.

 As the next generation of lawyers, you have the opportunity to turn your values into action and to steer the course of the legal profession.
 You can do this by upholding the tradition of pro bono work and making it a priority at your firm.
 But you can also reinforce the importance of pro bono before you even start your job.
 The recruitment of top caliber law students is one of the driving forces behind law firm pro bono programs.
+Make sure that you attend the annual Berkeley Law Pro Bono Law Firm Fair in the Spring where you can pose questions to the Pro Bono Partners and Counsel from leading law firms across the country.
 Asking questions about pro bono lets employers know that pro bono is important to prospective associates.
-Once you have an offer in hand, ask the tough questions and then vote with your feet!
+Then, once you have an offer in hand, ask the tough questions and then vote with your feet!

 Asking questions about pro bono also will help you to distinguish between those firms that claim to support pro bono and those that actually do so.
 What you should ask?
 This American Bar Association brochure has the tools and tips you need to effectively evaluation law firm pro bono programs.
 We have included some of the key information here.
 Good luck in your job search and thank you for your interest in pro bono!

 ABA Recommendations for Law Firm Pro Bono Programs